 Participants from these countries must compete under a neutral flag.
 Their anthems are not allowed to be played; instead, a specially produced piece of music without lyrics is used at award ceremonies.
 Russians and Belarusians are prohibited from wearing or displaying national symbols at the Olympic sites.
 Teams from both countries are completely excluded, only individual athletes are allowed.
 The medals won by Russians and Belarusians are not included in the medal table.

 Thomas Weikert, President of the German Olympic Sports Confederation, welcomed the IOC decision on the opening ceremony.
 “There should therefore be no images from the Paris 2024 Olympic Games that show a Russian or Belarusian team,” said Weikert.
-The approach follows the example of the treatment of athletes from the former Yugoslavia at the 1992 Olympic opening ceremony in Barcelona, the IOC said.
+The approach follows the example of the treatment of athletes from the former Yugoslavia at the 1992 Olympic opening ceremony in Barcelona, ??the IOC said.

 In addition, the responsible world associations and the IOC are to ensure in a multi-stage review process that the athletes from Russia and Belarus who are eligible to compete in Paris have no connections to the army or security organs.
 In addition, they must not have actively supported the war in Ukraine.